Best Laptops for Engineering Students (2026)

 Best for Each Use Case

 Recommended most often for engineering students across Tom's Guide and TechRadar.
 The AMD Ryzen AI 9 HX 370 with up to RTX 5070 GPU handles SolidWorks, ANSYS, and MATLAB with ease.
 The 4K OLED touchscreen with DCI-P3 100% color accuracy is exceptional for detailed CAD work.
-CNC aluminum unibody meets MIL-STD-810H durability standards. [src1, src2, src4]
+CNC aluminum unibody meets MIL-STD-810H durability standards.
+The ASUS DialPad integrated into the trackpad streamlines CAD workflows. [src1, src2, src4]

 Best Workstation: Lenovo ThinkPad P16 Gen 3 (~$2,400-$3,400) -- Check price

 Top pick for professional-grade engineering work across every discipline.
 ISV-certified NVIDIA RTX Pro GPUs (up to RTX Pro 5000 with 24 GB GDDR7) guarantee driver compatibility with SolidWorks, CATIA, and ANSYS.
-Scales to 192 GB RAM and 12 TB storage.
-At 2.54 kg it is nearly a pound lighter than its predecessor. [src1, src3]
+Scales to 192 GB RAM and 12 TB storage across three PCIe Gen5 SSDs.
+At 2.54 kg (5.6 lbs) it is nearly a pound lighter than its predecessor.
+Best keyboard in the category. [src1, src3]

 Best for macOS Users: Apple MacBook Pro 16 (M4 Pro) (~$2,499) -- Check price

-The M4 Pro delivers 5x faster MATLAB simulation vs the Intel Core i9 generation, with over 21 hours of battery life.
+The M4 Pro delivers 5x faster MATLAB simulation vs the Intel Core i9 MacBook Pro generation, with over 21 hours of battery life on general workloads.
+24 GB unified memory eliminates GPU memory bottlenecks.
 However, SolidWorks does not run natively on macOS, and many Autodesk tools require Windows.
-Best for software engineering, EE with MATLAB/Python, or disciplines with confirmed macOS compatibility. [src2]
+Best suited for software engineering, electrical engineering with MATLAB/Python, or disciplines where macOS software compatibility has been verified. [src2]

 Best Ultraportable: Dell XPS 14 (2026) (~$1,350-$2,200) -- Check price

-At just 1.36 kg (3 lbs), this is the lightest option for students who commute across campus.
-Intel Panther Lake X7 delivers strong single-threaded performance for coding and lighter simulation.
-Optional 2.8K OLED panel is gorgeous.
+At just 1.36 kg (3 lbs), this is the lightest option for students who commute across campus all day.
+Intel Panther Lake X7 delivers strong single-threaded performance for coding and lighter simulation tasks.
+The optional 2.8K OLED panel is gorgeous.
+Battery life is class-leading for a thin-and-light.
 Trade-off: integrated Intel Arc graphics limit heavy 3D CAD performance. [src2, src5]

 The sweet spot between performance and price.
-RTX 5060/5070 GPUs paired with Intel Core Ultra HX processors handle CAD and simulation capably.
+RTX 5060/5070 GPUs paired with Intel Core Ultra 7/9 HX processors handle CAD and simulation workloads capably.
 OLED display option at this price point is rare.
+Gaming-oriented design means it doubles as an entertainment machine.
 Battery life is the main weakness at around 4-5 hours under mixed use. [src2, src3]

 Best Portable Performance: ASUS ROG Zephyrus G14 (2025) (~$2,400-$3,170) -- Check price

 Packs RTX 5070 Ti or 5080 GPU performance into a 1.5 kg chassis with a 14" 3K OLED display.
 The Nebula HDR display reaches 1,100 nits peak brightness.
 Fast charging from 0-50% in 30 minutes.
-Thermal design runs hot under sustained loads. [src2]
+Thermal design runs hot under sustained loads, which is the trade-off for extreme portability at this performance level. [src2]

 Best Budget: Lenovo LOQ 15 (2025) (~$810-$1,300) -- Check price

-Available under $1,000 on sale, offering an RTX 5060 GPU that handles SolidWorks and AutoCAD at 1080p.
-Professional-looking design.
+Currently available under $1,000 on sale, this laptop offers an RTX 5060 GPU that handles SolidWorks and AutoCAD at 1080p without issue.
+Professional-looking design does not scream "gaming laptop" in a lecture hall.
 The 16 GB base RAM should be upgraded to 32 GB for serious assembly work.
-512 GB SSD is the bare minimum. [src3, src6]
+512 GB SSD is the bare minimum; plan on adding a second drive. [src3, src6]

 Best Ultra-Budget: Acer Nitro V 16 (2025) (~$630-$900) -- Check price

 The cheapest entry point with a dedicated GPU capable of running CAD software.
 RTX 5050 with 8 GB GDDR7 handles introductory engineering coursework.
-16" display at 180 Hz is comfortable for long sessions.
-Base RAM and SSD should be upgraded. [src3]
+16" display at 180 Hz is comfortable for long study sessions.
+Like the LOQ 15, the base 16 GB RAM and 512 GB SSD should be upgraded.
+WiFi 6E is a welcome inclusion.
+Battery life is surprisingly competitive for a gaming laptop. [src3]

 The only 2-in-1 convertible on this list with a dedicated GPU (RTX 4050).
-The 13.3" 3K OLED touchscreen with stylus support is ideal for annotating technical drawings or taking handwritten notes.
-At 1.38 kg it is extremely portable. [src1]
+The 13.3" 3K OLED touchscreen with stylus support is ideal for annotating technical drawings or taking handwritten notes in lectures.
+At 1.38 kg it is extremely portable.
+The RTX 4050 handles mid-complexity CAD work but will struggle with very large assemblies. [src1]

 Head-to-Head Comparisons